singh-man/books/crackingTheCoding/04_treesAndGraphs.md

       10      30
      /   \      \
     5    15      35
-   / \  /  \
+   / \     \
   3   7     17
 ```

 We traversed left because we picked a number between 0 and 5 (inclusive).
 When we traverse left, we again pick a random number between 0 and 5.
 Why re-pick?
 The first number will work just fine.

 But what if we went right instead?
-We have a number between 7 and 8 (inclusive) but we would need a number between O and 1  (inclusive).
+We have a number between 7 and 8 (inclusive) but we would need a number between 0 and 1  (inclusive).
 That's easy to fix: just subtract out LEFT_SIZE  +  1.

 Another way to think about what we're doing is that the initial random number call indicates which node(i) to return, and then we're locating the ith node in an in-order traversal.
 Subtracting LEFT_SIZE  +  1 from i reflects that, when we go right, we skip over LEFT_SIZE  + 1 nodes in the in-order traversal.